A historical computing exhibition in your school

-We aim to reach out to every child and teacher across every school in the UK and show them what we offer, giving them the opportunity to learn, explore and celebrate our home computing history and put the fun back into the computing subject and with this vision, we can hopefully inspire future generations of learners.
+We aim to reach out to every child and teacher across every school in the UK.
+Providing them with the opportunity to learn, explore and celebrate our home computing history furthermore embed some fun into the subject area so inturn we can hopefully inspire students to study computer science in school.

 Our current inventory includes